delphix/dcs-for-azure-templates/README.md

 To create the latest version of the template, you will need to zip the content in this repository.

-For convenience, we have provided a Docker file that will create the latest version of all templates (and include the version in the archive) and put them in the `releases` directory.
+For convenience, we have provided Docker file that will create the latest version of all templates (and include the version in the archive) and put them in the `releases` directory.
 If you have Docker installed you can leverage the provided [docker-compose.yaml](docker-compose.yaml) file to build release artifacts:
 `docker-compose -f docker-compose.yaml up`